verispp/Udacity-communicate-data-findings/readme.md

 The distribtuion for EstimatedLoss skews right, with the mean (.08) only being slightly greater than the median (.07). **EstimatedLoss will be relevant to explanatory analysis of factors relevant to loan repayment.**

+A good majority of the income range of borrowers is below 74,999 dollars while there is still a substantial number who have incomes above 100,000. **While this is an interesting facet, Income Range will likely play a minimal role in our explanatory evaluation.**

+When looking at the proportions of each loan status, half the loans as of the dataset date are outstanding but current, a third were paid off, while the rest are are defaulted, charged off, or past due (all of which are non-payments of the loan).
+Cancelled and loans on Final Payment are near zero, e.g., the Cancelled rate is seen at five decimal places. **Loan Status will certainly play a significant role in how we drill into the dataset, letting us look at loans that are not current or loans that are defaulted/charged off.**

 ## Key Insights for Presentation